(RE-)DESIGN and DEVELOPMENT JOURNEY

 For whom: (re)designing a learning journey is a collaborative effort with a course content team - such as professors, lecturing/research staff - and your own project management staff and - if applicable - project officers for the European grant.

 Price: usually part of a package price with the Design Studio included.
-In the case of a MOOC, this price is already included in the budget.
+In the event of a MOOC, this price is already included in the budget.

 —

-We come alongside a client, and operate as equal partners throughout the project duration of an advisory assignment.We take on the double role as project manager and independent senior advisor for the content, pedagogy and curriculum design and development.
+We team up with a client, and operate as equal partners throughout the project duration of an advisory assignment.We take on the double role as project manager and independent senior advisor for the content, pedagogy and curriculum design and development.

 Our senior advisors expect to have an equal partner relationship with the client’s main focal point (i.e. a coordinator and the head of research in charge of signing off content), whereby client and advisor work together, combining the advisor’s specialist knowledge with relevant knowledge about the content, the organisation and access to the relevant departments.